-TECHNOLOGY EDUCATION NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) TECEXP18 TECEXP36 21051 INTRODUCTION TO TECHNOLOGY 1 2 0 None Course Description: Students study the resources of all technology, including tools, energy, materials, people, time, information, and capital.
+TECHNOLOGY EDUCATION NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) TECEXP18 TECEXP36 21051 INTRODUCTION TO TECHNOLOGY 1 2 0 None capital.
+This also in including medical, Course Description: Students study the resources of all technology, including tools, energy, materials, people, time, information, and capital.
 This also includes the problem-solving process and various hands-on activities.
 They explore up to six systems of technology, including medical, agricultural and related biotechnologies, energy and power, information and communication, transportation, manufacturing, and construction.
-INVIN18 INVIN36 21099 INVENTIONS AND INNOVATIONS 1 2 0 None they explore conte Course Description: Students make models of significant inventions that have advanced society.
-After studying these developments, they explore contemporary technological problems facing them, their community, or the world and apply a systematic procedure to invent new products or innovations as solutions.
-TECSYS18 TECSYS36 21051 TECHNOLOGICAL SYSTEMS 1 2 0 None systems work.
-Stu dents will explo gain insight into ombine resources and techniques to create system, design, analyze, and evaluate technologicate how to approach the problems and opportunit al systems.
-By si mulating syst ems and assessing their ST1351 21003 TECHNOLOGY FOUNDATIONS 8 TH GRADE 2 .5 None Course Description: In this beginning high school course, students acquire a foundation in technological material, energy, and information and apply processes associated with the technological thinker.
+INVIN18 INVIN36 21099 INVENTIONS AND INNOVATIONS 1 2 0 None mporary techno ake models of significant inventions that have ological problems facing them, their community olutions.
+TECSYS18 TECSYS36 21051 TECHNOLOGICAL SYSTEMS 1 2 0 None Course Description: Students combine resources and techniques to create systems, attaining comprehension of how technological systems work.
+Students will explore, design, analyze, and evaluate technological systems.
+By simulating systems and assessing their impacts, students gain insight into how to approach the problems and opportunities of a technological world.
+They also explore technology-oriented careers.
+ST1351 21003 TECHNOLOGY FOUNDATIONS 8 TH GRADE 2 .5 None Course Description: In this beginning high school course, students acquire a foundation in technological material, energy, and information and apply processes associated with the technological thinker.
 Challenged by laboratory activities, students create new ideas and innovations, build systems, and analyze technological products to learn further how and why technology works.
 They work in groups to build and control systems using engineering design in the development of a technology.
 This is a high school credit-bearing course.
-ST1305 17106 ELECTRONICS SYSTEMS I 8 TH GRADE 2 .5 None should master the to explore principle knowledge and s of electricity, devices are everywhere in modern life and bus I skills required to design, alter, repair, and con apply knowledge in mathematics and science, trical devices and circuits and build electronic p struct them.
-Thi and conduct ex s course allow periments with ws students the opportunity the electronics.
-Students ST1312 21058 GEOSPATIAL TECHNOLOGY I 8 TH GRADE 2 .5 None
+ST1305 17106 ELECTRONICS SYSTEMS I 8 TH GRADE 2 .5 None Course Description: Electronic devices are everywhere in modern life and business, and, as a result, opportunities abound for any who should master the knowledge and skills required to design, alter, repair, and construct them.
+This course allows students the opportunity to explore principles of electricity, apply knowledge in mathematics and science, and conduct experiments with electronics.
+Students solve problems using simple electrical devices and circuits and build electronic projects using DC and AC devices and circuits.
+ST1312 21058 GEOSPATIAL TECHNOLOGY I 8 TH GRADE 2 .5 None